In this lesson, you will:

 The correspondence between UART interface signals and SoM/Carrier Board pins is provided in the following table:

-Note: The notation CONNECTOR.PIN will be employed in this lesson, e.g. X12.5 means pin 5 on the X12 connector.
+Note: The notation CONNECTOR.PIN is employed in this lesson, e.g. X12.5 means pin 5 on the X12 connector.

 A loopback test will be run from command-line.
 This will send and receive data from the same serial port to verify if it's working.